 +(44) 01382 383733

-I am a health services researcher, primarily with experience in qualitative research methods.
-I have a BA (Hons) in Public Policy and Management (1998) from the Robert Gordon University, an MSc in Public Health and Health Services Research (2000) from the University of Aberdeen and a PhD titled ‘What influences prescribing in general practice; an ethnographic exploration’ (2010) from the University of Dundee.
+A mixed method health services researcher, with most experience in qualitative research methods.
+Aileen has a BA (Hons) in Public Policy and Management (1998) from the Robert Gordon University, an MSc in Public Health and Health Services Research (2000) from the University of Aberdeen and a PhD titled ‘What influences prescribing in general practice; an ethnographic exploration’ (2010) from the University of Dundee.